shumez/cahier/190507_NelsonPeterT2019.md

 > As has been the case in other neurodegenerative diseases ([Braak et al., 1993][1993_Braak], [2006][2006_Braak]; [Thal et al., 2000][2000_Thal]; [Zaccai et al., 2008][2008_Zaccai]; [Alafuzoff et al., 2009][2009_Alafuzoff]), careful assessments of autopsy data, from both longitudinal studies of clinic-based research subjects as in the NIA-funded Alzheimer’s Disease Centers, and from community-based studies, have expanded our understanding of LATE.
 While subjects with advanced age and hippocampal sclerosis often have TDP-43 proteinopathy ([Amador-Ortiz et al., 2007b][2007_Amador-Ortiz]; [Nelson et al., 2011b][2011_Nelson]; [Robinson et al., 2014][2014_Robinson]; [Nag et al., 2015][2015_Nag], [2018][2018_Nag]), TDP-43 proteinopathy in limbic structures is more prevalent than hippocampal sclerosis (Kovacs et al., 2013; Josephs et al., 2014b; Keage et al., 2014; Murray et al., 2014; Rahimi and Kovacs, 2014; Aoki et al., 2015; Nag et al., 2015, 2017; Hokkanen et al., 2018; Robinson et al., 2018b).
 The TDP-43-positive (+) and hippocampal sclerosis-negative (HS−) cases are a subset of LATE-NC that represent 5–40% of research subjects in autopsy series.
 Prior researchers have used terms for brains with TDP-43 proteinopathy and with some degree of cell dropout and gliosis, but lacking frank hippocampal sclerosis, as a ‘precursor to HS’, ‘pre-HpScl,’ or ‘pre-HS-Aging’ ([Hatanpaa et al., 2008][2008_Hatanpaa]; [Aoki et al., 2015][2015_Aoki]; [Hokkanen et al., 2018][2018_Hokkanen]).
 As suggested by the terminology, TDP-43^+^/HS^−^ brains may represent an early or transitional phase on the same disease continuum as TDP-43^+^/HS^+^ cases.
 There are other clues about LATE that were gathered from autopsy cohort studies.
 For example, even when hippocampal sclerosis was unilateral or segmental, the TDP-43 proteinopathy was almost always bilateral ([Nelson et al., 2011b][2011_Nelson]; [Ighodaro et al., 2015][2015_Ighodaro]).
 These observations have implications about how LATE evolves, which remains an important and open question.

+###### 02.01.P06

+3 hypothesis

+1. subset of TDP-43 proteinopathy develop HS
+2. TDP-43 associated independently w dementia
+3. pathogenetic mechanisms associted w/ ADNC also associate w/ TDP-43 proteinopathy

 > Data gathered in large autopsy series have been analysed to test hypotheses about progression of LATE.
 Multivariable regression-based assessment can be used to generate models to test whether cross-sectional data align with proposed sequential pathways of neuropathological changes.
 Results of one such pathway analysis, from the Rush University community-based autopsy studies, are shown in Fig. 2.
-These analyses were performed as described previously (Power et al., 2018) and the findings are compatible with at least three hypotheses: (i) a subset of cases with TDP-43 proteinopathy develop hippocampal sclerosis caused or exacerbated by overlapping process(s) that promoted the TDP-43 proteinopathy, or directly by the TDP-43 proteinopathy itself; (ii) TDP-43 proteinopathy is associated independently with dementia, even in cases lacking hippocampal sclerosis; and (iii) pathogenetic mechanisms associated with ADNC (in Fig. 2, data are provided on neuritic amyloid-β plaques) are also associated with increased TDP-43 proteinopathy.
-Current rodent models of TDP-43 proteinopathy with hippocampal sclerosis-like pathology are few (Ke et al., 2015).
-TDP-43 proteinopathy was shown to be transmissible in mouse models similar to pathological tau and amyloid-β from Alzheimer’s disease brains (Porta et al., 2018), but the published TDP-43 models are thought to be more directly relevant to FTLD-TDP than LATE.
+These analyses were performed as described previously ([Power et al., 2018][2018_NudelmanK_MorminoE_PowerMC]) and the findings are compatible with at least three hypotheses: (i) a subset of cases with TDP-43 proteinopathy develop hippocampal sclerosis caused or exacerbated by overlapping process(s) that promoted the TDP-43 proteinopathy, or directly by the TDP-43 proteinopathy itself; (ii) TDP-43 proteinopathy is associated independently with dementia, even in cases lacking hippocampal sclerosis; and (iii) pathogenetic mechanisms associated with ADNC (in Fig. 2, data are provided on neuritic amyloid-β plaques) are also associated with increased TDP-43 proteinopathy.
+Current rodent models of TDP-43 proteinopathy with hippocampal sclerosis-like pathology are few ([Ke et al., 2015][2015_Ke]).
+TDP-43 proteinopathy was shown to be transmissible in mouse models similar to pathological tau and amyloid-β from Alzheimer’s disease brains ([Porta et al., 2018][2018_Porta]), but the published TDP-43 models are thought to be more directly relevant to FTLD-TDP than LATE.
 For now, the lack of adequate longitudinal biomarker data and the limitations of current animal models hamper our study of disease mechanism(s) and further investigations are needed.

 ###### Figure 2